thim81/openapi-format/readme.md

 Notes:
 - `extends` supports both local paths and remote `http(s)` URLs.
 - Local relative paths are resolved relative to the overlay file’s location.
+- `.overlay.yaml` is the recommended file naming convention for overlays.
+- Overlay actions are processed in strict mode and validated before applying:
+  - `target` must be valid JSONPath.
+  - At least one of `update`, `remove`, or `copy` must be present.
+  - `copy: true` requires `from`, and `from` must resolve to exactly one source node.

 ## CLI generate usage